jdoleary/Spellmasons/TasksLongTerm.md

     - A way to change sprite without interrupting animations midway?
     - Support hosting for external clients
   - Gameplay Sprinkles
+    - Should the board size scale over time as levels move on
     - **More creative, more difficult enemies**
     - **More Spells**
       - Add tiers that only unlock with upgrades?